Changelog

 · Included explanatory introduction blurbs for all the processes so the end user knows what’s going on and whats about to happen in each stage beforehand.
 This way the end user is more comfortable with and more clear on the entire process.

-What’s new in Nexus Root Toolkit 1.1: April 11th, 2012
+Nexus Root Toolkit 1.1: April 11th, 2012

 · Added GSM support!